This article was published on the 27th of June 2018. This article was updated on the 30th of April 2020.

-An additional difference with the 32-bit variant is the way variables are passed to another function.
+An additional difference with the 32-bit variant, is the way variables are passed to another function.
 In the 8-bit, 16-bit and 32-bit variants, the stack is used to pass arguments to a function.
 In the 64-bit variant, the first few arguments are stored in registers (RCX, RDX, R8 and R9), whereas the remaining arguments are pushed on the stack.
-The difference exists because there are different calling conventions, which will be explained in chapter two’s article Methods and macros: the call stack.
+The difference exists because there are different calling conventions, which will be explained in the methods and macros: the call stack article.

 Other than the General Purpose Registers, there are six Segment Registers.
 Their purpose is to store the value of the segments of the binary which is executed.
-Nowadays, these registers are not always used for their originally intended purpose since the memory is not accessed flat but via paging.
-This topic will be discussed in a later chapter but the registers and their original purpose are included here for the sake of completeness.
+Nowadays, these registers are not always used for their originally intended purpose since the memory is not accessed in the flat mode but rather via paging.
+This topic will be discussed in a later article but the registers and their original purpose are included here for the sake of completeness.